 The remaining three grades in a CX-5 are Touring, GT, and Sport.
 None of these is available in FWD: it is auto and AWD only, with either the bigger petrol engine or the diesel.

 Choose a CX-5 Touring and you gain parking sensors at the front, and smart-key entry (which lets you unlock the car and drive away without taking the key from your bag or pocket).
-A flip-up glass panel on top of the dashboard shows a digital speedo near your line of sight, and Mazda’s Traffic Sign Recognition displays (in the instrument cluster) the last speed-limit you passed.
+A head-up display projects information on the windscreen near your line of sight, including speed, blind-spot and navigation details as well as Mazda’s Traffic Sign Recognition, which displays the last speed-limit you passed.
 Seats are finished in a mix of fake leather (it’s marketed as Maztex) and fake suede.
 Heated exterior mirrors power-fold automatically against the body when you park, to keep them out of harm’s way.

 Spend some more for a CX-5 GT and the interior will be trimmed in real leather (you can choose black or white), with wood on the dashboard and doors.
 Both front seats are heated and power-adjustable, and the driver’s seat remembers your settings.
-A more comprehensive head-up display projects speed, blind-spot and navigation details onto a virtual pane on the bonnet.
 There’s a sunroof, and both it and the tailgate power-open.
 Headlights adjust to shine into corners, and the wheels are bigger 19-inch items shod with lower-profile tyres that look a bit racier.

-The most expensive CX-5, the Akera, adopts the GT’s features and finishes but has more sophisticated headlights, radar cruise control, and more crash-avoidance technology.
+The most expensive CX-5, the Akera, adopts the GT’s features and finishes but has more sophisticated headlights, radar cruise control, 360-degree parking monitor, and more crash-avoidance technology.